MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsEmergencyCallingExtendedNotification.md

 PS C:>  $en1 = New-CsTeamsEmergencyCallingExtendedNotification -EmergencyDialString "911" -NotificationGroup "alert2@contoso.com" -NotificationMode ConferenceUnMuted
 ```

-Creates an extended emergency calling notfication and stores it in the variable $en1.
+Creates an extended emergency calling notfication for emergency phone number 911 and stores it in the variable $en1.
 The variable should afterwards be added to a TeamsEmergencyCallingPolicy instance.

 ## PARAMETERS

 ### -EmergencyDialString
-Specifies the emergency phone number
+Specifies the emergency phone number.

 ```yaml
 Type: String